Patrick Gibson, Baron Gibson: National Trust

 Gibson chaired the National Trust from 1977 to 1986.
-Membership passed the one million mark in 1980 and continued to rise through the decade.
-Before becoming chair he had served on the Trust’s executive committee from 1963 and sat on Sir Henry Benson’s 1968 review of the Trust’s management and responsibilities.
-Major properties coming to the Trust during his chairmanship included Studley Royal Park, Belton House, Calke Abbey and parts of The Argory estate, and contemporary accounts also credit him with helping to secure places such as Ightham Mote, Kinder Scout and Wenlock Edge.
+Before becoming chair he had served on the Trust's executive committee from 1963 and sat on Sir Henry Benson's 1968 review of the Trust's management and responsibilities.
+Membership passed the one million mark in 1980 and continued to rise during his chairmanship.
+Major properties coming to the Trust during the period included Studley Royal Park, Belton House, Calke Abbey and parts of The Argory estate; obituaries also credited him with helping to secure places such as Ightham Mote, Kinder Scout and Wenlock Edge.